izavits/monero-price/README.md

 python xmr.py
 ```

-You will receive an initial notification to your smartphone with the monero price.
+You will receive an initial notification to your smartphone with the Monero price at that time.
 If you keep the program running, you will be receiving a notification every time the xmp price changes by the percentage you defined in the `config.json` file.

 ## Support